Quantisan/docker-clojure/README.md

 # docker-clojure

 This is the repository for the [official Docker image for Clojure](https://registry.hub.docker.com/_/clojure/).
 It is automatically pulled and built by Stackbrew into the Docker registry.
 This image runs on OpenJDK 7 and includes Leiningen.

-Note that for production, simply use the `java` image and run compiled Clojure code as regular JAR so that Leiningen doesn't need to be running.

 ## Examples